CronoxAU/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 45: March 13th, 2017

+**Today's Progress**: Completed lesson 12 and 13 on Javascript 30.

+**Thoughts**: After taking the weekend off it was nice to get a few lessons doen today.
+Both turned out to be fairly straight forward but very also very effective and as usual Wes' code was clear and consice.

 ### Day 43: March 10th, 2017

 **Today's Progress**: Completed lesson 10 and 11 on Javascript 30.